joegage/TIPS/README.md

 Then, contact me (Joseph dot L dot Gage at gmail dot com) for access to the TIPS algorithm.

 ## Running TIPS on your own images
+If you really want to run TIPS on your own computer, use the code in this repository.
+You may run into compatibility issues with different versions of MATLAB (TIPS was developed under 2014b).

 ### Inputs
 TIPS was written to process tassels photographed in front of a white background.
 The algorithm expects to be passed two images: one with the tassel in it (foreground), and one without the tassel (background), as well as an output path and prefix.
 An optional final argument containing a vector of parameter values can be provided as well.
 Formally, the arguments taken by TIPS are (in order):